 Welcome to my website!
-I am an associate professor of economics CSULB.
-I received
+I am an Associate Professor of Economics and the Director of

 My research interests include environmental policy issues as they relate to firm and

 household behavior and valuation of natural resources.
-Specifically, I study decision
+I am currently working on a

-determine graduate student success.
-Refer to my CV for a list of other current research
+student success.
+Refer to my CV for a comprehensive list of my research projects.